zerocod3r/myflappygame/README.md

-# myflappygame
+#MyFlappyGame

+Game similar to flappy bird.
-my personal game build on javascript using Phaser .
+Personal project build on JavaScript and Phaser .